SELF GUIDED AUDIO TOURS HAWAII

 wooden house in the forestShutterstock Image

-One of the buildings at Tallac is the Baldwin Estate and Museum – a large historic log home that you can visit and tour while you’re there.
+One of the buildings here is the Baldwin Estate and Museum – a large historic log home that you can tour while you’re there.

 23. Taylor Creek Nature Trails & Visitor Center (CA)

-The road after Tallac leads to a visitor center and nature trails.
-If you come here during the spawning season, this place is jam-packed with families trying to spot the bright orange salmon swimming upstream!
+The road off of Highway 89 (just after Tallac) leads to a visitor center and nature trails.
+(If you come here during spawning season in the fall, this place is jam-packed with families trying to spot the bright orange salmon swimming upstream!)

 24. Baldwin Beach (CA)

-Another lovely beachfront.
+Another lovely beachfront off of Highway 89.
 In the summertime, this is a popular launching point for kayakers who want to paddle to Emerald Bay and Fannette Island, with kayak rentals available on-site.

 25. Inspiration Point (CA)